kogakure/website-hugo-stefanimhoff.de/app/content/articles/archive/how-to-get-your-mobile-website-fast.md

 ---
 draft: true
 language: en
-title: 'How to get your Mobile Website fast'
+title: "How to get your Mobile Website fast"
 date: 2015-02-18T09:10:00+01:00
 author: Stefan Imhoff
 slug: how-to-get-your-mobile-website-fast
-og_image: 'assets/images/articles/2015/how-to-get-your-mobile-website-fast/developer-tools-network.jpg'
+og: "assets/images/articles/2015/how-to-get-your-mobile-website-fast/developer-tools-network.jpg"
-description: 'Your responsive website is slow?
-How to optimize the critical render path and get your mobile website fast.'
+description: "Your responsive website is slow?
+How to optimize the critical render path and get your mobile website fast."
-categories: ['code', 'website']
+categories: ["code", "website"]
 ---

 In 2014 I relaunched my personal website with a Responsive Web Design.
 But having a Responsive Web Design with a good font size, without horizontal scrolling and pinch-zooming needed, where links can be clicked easily with a finger, is just the beginning.